-Amway was founded in 1969 and is probably the most popular multi-level marketing company in the world.
+Amway was founded in 1969 and is probably the most popular multi-level marketing company in the world (up there with Avon, Advocare, and Herbalife).
 They sell a wide variety of products, pretty much anything and everything.

 Amway offers customers a wide array of products.
 There are over a hundred products, most of which fall into one of four categories: